How to Prepare for Board and IPMAT 2026 Together- A Strategy for Acing the Exams

 How to Prepare for Boards and IPMAT

 Preparing for IPMAT exam along with Boards can be somewhat overwhelming.
-IPMAT exam tests the candidates on their logical and analytical aptitude, while the Boards preparation requires a conceptual understanding of the subjects taught in school.
+IPMAT exam tests the candidates on their logical and analytical aptitude, while the Boards preparation requires a conceptual understanding of the topics and subjects taught in school.
 IPMAT preparation demands studying extensively complex topics such as Quantitative Aptitude and Verbal Ability.
 Having said that, both exams have significant syllabus overlap and hence, IPMAT and Board exam preparation can be done by proper time management, preparation strategy and planning.
 This can help you score well in the board exams and crack the IPMAT 2026 exam in the same year.

 IPMAT 2026 will be held on May 4, 2026.
 The IPMAT exam is usually conducted after Class 12 board exams are over.
 Read the article below to know how to prepare for IPMAT and Boards together and get a good score in both.

-Table of content
+Table of contents

 • Why Can IPMAT and Boards Preparation Be Done Simultaneously?